 What can we expect from the royal protocols that need to be followed when Her Royal Majesty Queen Elizabeth II dies?

-There's nothing in life as sure as death and taxes, and so we must face the fact that Queen Elizabeth II will eventually die.
-But, as the word's longest-reigning monarch, there's an entire generation of people who have never known life without her.
+As the world's longest-reigning monarch, there's an entire generation of people who have never known life without her.
 But what will actually happen when she dies?
 What protocol is followed when a reigning monarch dies?

 Well, firstly the nation will go into shock.
 As the royal biographer, Penny Juror explains, her death will be a "traumatic" event for Britain.